 Kourion is one of the ancient kingdoms of Cyprus and is one of the most culturally rich places to visit in Cyprus – there’s evidence of human habitation as early as 5500 BC!

-I’d recommend getting here early in the Summer season to avoid the crowds and the heat as it gets very hot by midday and there’s little shade.
+I’d recommend getting here early in the summer season to avoid the crowds and the heat as it gets very hot by midday and there’s little shade.
+Click here to find Kourion on the map, and click here for a highly-rated tour of the site.

 7. Fig Tree Bay